 Non-authenticated automated vulnerability scanning finds the services that are open on the internet.
 Non-authenticated scanning is a high-level scan that excludes all the authenticated routes of the application.

-5 Things to Look While Choosing Automated Vulnerability Scanning Tools
+Factors to Consider While Choosing Automated Vulnerability Scanning Tool

 Several factors can help us decide on the appropriate scanners.
 Some of the essential points to remember are: